 I brush my teeth, so I can’t have bad breath

-A hurried swig of mouthwash will only mask the problem temporarily.
-Stick to regular brushing, tongue-cleaning, flossing, and rinsing to regulate the bacteria in your mouth.
+Brushing day and night with a fluoride toothpaste can protect your mouth from bad breath.
 If you think you have chronic bad breath, you should speak to your doctor as it may be a sign of a medical condition.
 But don’t worry, whether chronic or short-term, bad breath is easy to control with a little bit of care every day.